 La Toussaint France is the day after Halloween.
-Although Halloween is celebrated in France, it’s not as big an event as it is in say the UK or US, in fact it’s a far more muted affair.
-In our village the kids might go trick or treating and in the local shops there may be a pumpkin and a witch poster, even some Halloween themed chocolates but compared with some countries, it’s rather played down.
+Although Halloween is celebrated in France, it’s generally not as big an event as it is in say the UK or US.
+Though it’s gaining popularity each year and you’ll see Halloween themed chocolates and decorations all over France.

 La Toussaint (All Saints’ Day) however is a very big deal.

 The first of November is All Saints’ Day.
 It is a catholic holy day and in France it’s a public holiday and a time when families visit cemeteries to remember and honour their deceased relatives.
 It’s traditional for families to put a pot of chrysanthemums on the graves of their family for la Fete de la Toussaint.
 It is a plant that is synonymous in my part of France with this event and I’ve been told to never give chrysanthemums as a gift to my French friends.